Dannenbagel/dannenberg.github.io/_pages/about.md

   - /about.html
 ---

 This is the academic website of Matthew Dannenberg!
+I'm a Ph.D. candidate at Stony Brook University, working with [Mikhail Lyubich](math.stonybrook.edu/mlyubich).
+I'm really interested in understanding how dynamical systems transition into chaotic behavior and how this relates to the theory of phase transitions in statistical physics.

+This site is still under construction.

+author.googlescholar